 A £50m investment was approved by Lincolnshire County Council for SEND provision some time ago.
 Click icon for summary.
-It contains a link to a strategy document.
-Planned school changes, with dates, are set out in the table right at the bottom.
+The council is working with Lincolnshire Parent Carer Forum to develop a new strategy for special education.

 Children with special educational needs and disabilities are increasingly being failed by the system designed to support them, the Local Government and Social Care Ombudsman has found.
 The Ombudsman is now upholding nearly 87% of Education, Health and Care (EHC) plan cases.
 Click icon for full article.